-- The goal of this chapter is to establish the definitions of a few basic terms that are used in this book.
+- The goal of this chapter is to establish the definitions of a few basic terms that are used in this book. - failure, accident, hazard, risk, and safety - And to differentiate safety from related qualities. - This book's definitions are consistent with engineering terminology. - Though they may conflict with computer science usage.

-- Failure

-- Accident

-- Hazard

-- Risk

-- Safety

-- Also to differentiate safety from related qualities

-- This book's definitions are consistent with engineering terminology.

-- Though they may conflict with computer science usage.